LXQin/DANA/README.md

 Please refer to the [documentation page](https://lxqin.github.io/DANA/) for detailed function references.

 Generally, users need to provide a raw count matrix from RNA-Seq studies (without any normalization or transformation) and information about polycistronic clustering of miRNAs.
-Clustering information can be readily generated using the `defineClusters` function if miRNA chromosome and location information (base-pair/nucleotide location) is available.
+Clustering information can be readily computed using the `defineClusters` function if miRNA chromosome and location information (base-pair/nucleotide location) is available.
+For data using the notation from miRBase (v22), such as data from TCGA, DANA includes all necessary information.
+For data using other notation, the user must provide the chromosome and nucleotide location on each chromosome for each miRNA in the data as inputs `chr` and `pos`, respectively, to the `defineClusters` function.

-Assume that `raw.counts` hold the raw un-normalized count data where row names correspond to sample names and column names correspond to marker names.
+Assume that `raw.counts` hold the raw un-normalized count data where row names correspond to genes and column names correspond to sample names.
 `groups` is a vector of sample groups (e.g. sample sub-types).
-Further, `chr` and `loc` provide information about the chromosome and location of each marker in `raw.counts`.

 First, normalize the raw count data using the provided normalization routine: